 Otter Creek Outdoor Recreation Area is operated by the Kentucky Division of Fish and Wildlife Resources.
-For fishing there is a $3 per day fee; you can also purchase a $30 annual pass that runs to June of the next year.
+For fishing there is a $3 per day fee; you can also purchase a $30 annual pass that runs to June of the next year, click here to purchase.
 For more information about Otter Creek, visit the website.
 It is possible to fish Otter Creek on the Fort Knox Military Reservation if you obtain a permit.

 The Recreation Area is open Wednesday through Sunday, sunrise until sunset.
 If you are leaving late and the gate is closed, approach slowly and the automatic gate will open.
 The area is closed during quota dear hunts in the fall, so checking the website is a good idea.
 You can also call the fishing and trails hotline at 502-942-9171.
 Unfortunately, there is no on line gauge for Otter Creek.

 In the summer, Otter Creek has a nice population of typical Kentucky warm water stream fish including Smallmouth Bass, Spotted Bass, and various sunfish.
 There is a slot limit on Smallmouth to help develop the fishery.
 In the winter, the Kentucky Division of Wildlife Resources stocks rainbow trout at four locations along the stream to spread out the fish.
 Otter Creek is a delayed harvest stream with catch and release in effect from stocking in October until spring.

 In addition to the State stockings, Derby City Fly Fishers and others have funded the stocking of “trouphy trout” in the 14 – 20 inch size range, compared to 8 – 10 inches for typical hatchery trout.
 The State also stocks trout, including browns, on the Fort Knox portion of the stream.